holoviz/panel/doc/tutorials/basic/build_report.md

 report
 ```

 We create a container (`main_container`) to hold the main content with a maximum width and some margin styling.
-Then, we compose the entire report (`report`) by combining the header and the main container, setting the sizing mode to stretch the width.
+Then, we compose the entire report (`report`) by combining the header and the main container.

 ```python
 report.save("report.html")